Description

 Karnak Temple

-• The old name of this Temple is Ipet-isut means “the most sacred of places”.
+- This Temple’s old name is Ipet-isut, which means “the most sacred of places”.
 It is the largest temple complex in the ancient world.
 Amazingly, it represents the achievement of many generations of ancient builders and pharaohs.

-• Continuously building this complex Temple lasted more than two thousand years.
+- This complex Temple took more than two thousand years to build continuously.
 It comprises three main temples, smaller enclosed temples, and several outer temples on 247 acres.
 Within the great Hypostyle Hall is an incredible forest of giant pillars.

 Hatshepsut Temple

-• At El Deir El Bahary, Hatshepsut temple is an impressive temple dedicated to Queen Hatshepsut, the only female pharaoh.
-It is one of the most beautiful & best preserved of all of the temples of Ancient Egypt!
+- At El Deir El Bahary, Hatshepsut Temple is an impressive temple dedicated to Queen Hatshepsut, the only female pharaoh.
+It is one of the most beautiful and best-preserved temples of Ancient Egypt!
 Impressively, the temples of Hatshepsut rise out in the desert with a series of terraces.
-Also, it merges apparently with the sheer limestone cliffs that surround it.
+Also, they apparently merge with the sheer limestone cliffs that surround them.

 Temple of Thutmose III

-Deir el-Bahari is the home of the Temple of Thutmose III.
-The Temple sits on a rocky platform in the centre of the Deir el-Bahari valley.
-Hence, it dominates over the other surrounding structures.
+Deir el-Bahari is home to the Temple of Thutmose III.
+The Temple sits on a rocky platform in the centre of the Deir el-Bahari valley, dominating the surrounding structures.
 The Temple of Hatshepsut and the Temple of Mentuhotep Nebhepetre surround the design itself.

 Also, Colossi of Memnon